 AIG’s commitment to Supplier Diversity is grounded in sound business strategy.
 The utilization of diverse suppliers provides AIG access to the widest possible selection of qualified suppliers, innovative solutions and is a driver of our cost reduction efforts.
 Engaging economically with diverse- owned businesses demonstrates the company’s resolve to support the growth of the communities in which it conducts business.

 AIG Supplier Diversity works closely with both GS&PS commodity managers and internal customers across the organization to proactively identify procurement opportunities and match those opportunities to diverse suppliers who can meet AIG’s requirements for cost, service and scale.

-Diverse-Owned businesses are defined as U.S.-based, for-profit enterprises that are at least 51% owned and operated by one of the following groups:
+Diverse-Owned businesses are defined as U.S.-based, for-profit enterprises that are at least 51% owned, operated, and controlled by one of the following groups:

 AIG requires that all diverse-owned businesses provide certification of their diverse-ownership status through a third-party agency.
 AIG recognizes certifications from the following organizations/entities:

 - Association for Service-Disabled Veterans (or form DD-214)